Master your understanding of compression:

 Dynamic resonance suppressors are a great example of just how useful digital compression can be.

 What Does Digital Compression Sound Best On?

 Digital compression can be used on anything.
 It sounds best when you’re going for a clean, and transparent sound.
 Digital compression is used for precision, and is often used in a mixing scenario for clean-up.
 They are great for versatility, and extra added features not found on analog units.

 After understanding how compressors work, you need to know how to properly set one up.

 So here’s your step by step guide to setting up a compressor:

-Insert Your Compressor
+1. Insert Your Compressor

 Insert the compressor on the channel or bus that you want to apply compression to.
 Here you can change the input level going into your compressor, if the signal is too low.

-Turn Off Any Auto-Gain
+2. Turn Off Any Auto-Gain

 Make sure that any make-up or auto-gain is set to manual.
-If you don’t, your audio will be louder and it will become more difficult to hear any difference the compressor has made.
-You’ll want it to be a similar volume, so you can bypass and activate the compressor to see how the audio has changed.
+If you don’t, your audio will be louder and it will become more difficult to hear any difference in your audio.
+You’ll want the output level to be the same volume as the input, so you can bypass and activate the compressor to see how the audio has changed.